abhijeet-bhambere/python-builder-projects/App1-ToDo App Starting/README.md

+# Old Version - Uses `match-case`
+This code is now archived in separate branch -- main branch will use `if-else` logic.

 ## App #1 - ToDo list:
 Starting with the basics (I know,again)!
 Yet another basics grid but this one's important, especially since it helps revise on some of the core data types & their methods in python: